Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 ```

 Select an agent from the dropdown to load its logs.
 Each row shows a timestamp, the log type and a short description.
 If raw data is available it can be expanded in place.
+On the agent detail page you can switch to a **Surveillance** tab that filters the list for surveillance entries and shows thumbnails of captured images.

 ## Settings Interface